Elliot Smith knows that tears, like words, tell stories. And he has learned how to listen to both.

 Hearing only the hum of TVs

-Walking up the stairs from his office, Elliot approaches a desolate lobby at Kettering Medical Center.
+Walking up the stairs from his office, Elliot approaches a desolate lobby at Kettering Health Main Campus.
 The sliding glass doors stand motionless.
 The darkened gift shop holds no shoppers looking for “Get Better” balloons.
 And the main desk sits void of smiling neighbors wearing “volunteer” badges.

 Elliot walks toward the stairs, engulfed in silence.
 The buzz of his pager interrupts the click of his shoes against the floor.
 He’s needed for an end-of-life conversation for a patient with COVID.